Share this article:

 A Patent for a hanger…maybe, but not today

-By Richard Kempner, Partner and Brian Whitehead, Consultant
+By Richard Kempner, Senior Counsel and Brian Whitehead, Consultant

 Haseltine Lake Kempner has successfully defended Tesco against a patent infringement action brought by The Janger Limited, a UK-based garment hanger designer and manufacturer.
 The dispute concerns an in-store hanger designed for and used by Tesco, which was alleged to infringe Janger’s patent.
 Douglas Campbell QC, sitting as a judge in the Intellectual Property Enterprise Court (“IPEC”), held Janger’s patent to be invalid.
 That means that Tesco is free to continue using its hanger in stores.